mihobu/cal/README.md

-# cal
+# Semester-at-a-Glance Printable Calendar

-A very crude printable 13-week calendar, starting with the 1st of the current month.

-By Michael Burkhardt
+This is a crude printable 13-week calendar.
+I originally created it because I wanted to be able to see the entire semester on one page.
+I've made some improvements, but it remains rather unsophisticated.